Appendix 15 Corporate Governance Code

 Management has an obligation to supply the board and its committees with adequate information, in a timely manner, to enable it to make informed decisions.
 The information supplied must be complete and reliable.
-To fulfil his duties properly, a director may not, in all circumstances, be able to rely purely on information provided voluntarily by management and he may need to make further enquiries.
-Where any director requires more information than is volunteered by management, he should make further enquiries where necessary.
-So, the board and individual directors should have separate and independent access to the issuer's senior management.
+To fulfil their duties properly, directors may not, in all circumstances, be able to rely purely on information provided voluntarily by management and they may need to make further enquiries.
+Where any director requires more information than is volunteered by management, that director should make further enquiries where necessary.
+So, the board and individual directors should have separate and independent access to the issuer’s senior management.

 All directors are entitled to have access to board papers and related materials.
 These papers and related materials should be in a form and quality sufficient to enable the board to make informed decisions on matters placed before it.
 Queries raised by directors should receive a prompt and full response, if possible.

 C.6 COMPANY SECRETARY

 The company secretary plays an important role in supporting the board by ensuring good information flow within the board and that board policy and procedures are followed.
 The company secretary is responsible for advising the board through the chairman and/or the chief executive on governance matters and should also facilitate induction and professional development of directors.

 The company secretary should be an employee of the issuer and have day-to-day knowledge of the issuer’s affairs.
 Where an issuer engages an external service provider as its company secretary, it should disclose the identity of a person with sufficient seniority (e.g. chief legal counsel or chief financial officer) at the issuer whom the external provider can contact.

 The board should approve the selection, appointment or dismissal of the company secretary.